atom/atom/docs/creating-a-package.md

 - `keymaps`(**Optional**): an Array of Strings identifying the order of the key mappings your package needs to load.
 If not specified, mappings in the _keymaps_ directory are added alphabetically.
+- `menus`(**Optional**): an Array of Strings identifying the order of the menu mappings your package needs to load.
+If not specified, mappings in the _keymap_ directory are added alphabetically.
 - `snippets` (**Optional**): an Array of Strings identifying the order of the snippets your package needs to load.
 If not specified, snippets in the _snippets_ directory are added alphabetically.